auth0/Auth0.swift/README.md

 ### Authentication API (iOS / macOS / tvOS)

 The Authentication API exposes AuthN/AuthZ functionality of Auth0, as well as the supported identity protocols like OpenID Connect, OAuth 2.0, and SAML.
-We recommend using Universal Login but if you wish to build your own UI you can use our API endpoints to do so.
-However some Auth flows (Grant types) are disabled by default so you will need to enable them via your Auth0 Dashboard as explained in [this guide](https://auth0.com/docs/clients/client-grant-types#edit-available-grant_types).
+We recommend using Universal Login but if you wish to build your own UI, you can use our API endpoints to do so.
+However, some Auth flows (grant types) are disabled by default so you must enable them via your Auth0 Dashboard as explained in [this guide](https://auth0.com/docs/clients/client-grant-types#edit-available-grant_types).

 These are the required Grant Types that needs to be enabled in your application: